-I swear/affirm these re California. presentations under penalty of pe rjury of the la ws of the State of
+I swear/affirm these representations under penalty of perjury of the laws of the State of California.

-I [Signature]
+[Signature]

-Executed at [City].
-County of . on [Date]
+Executed at [City], County of , on [Date]

 No later than March 31st of each year, the key officers of SoCalGas and Sempra Energy, as defined in Rule V.E, file written certifications with the Energy Division of the Commission.
 The certifications included the following clarification: